Stairway to Heaven: Success and legacy

 In 2001, the New York City-based classic rock radio station WAXQ conducted a listener survey to create a countdown of 1,043 rock songs (the number corresponding with the station's position on the dial at 104.3 FM).
 "Stairway to Heaven" garnered the most votes from listeners.
-WAXQ has conducted the survey annually since then; in each subsequent countdown that has followed, including the most recent in November 2024, "Stairway to Heaven" has been the top-ranked song.
+WAXQ has conducted the survey annually since then; in each subsequent countdown that has followed, including the most recent in November 2025, "Stairway to Heaven" has been the top-ranked song.

 Plant once gave $10,000 to listener-supported radio station KBOO in Portland, Oregon, during a pledge drive after the disc jockey solicited donations by promising the station would never play "Stairway to Heaven".
 Plant was station-surfing in a rental car he was driving to the Oregon Coast after a solo performance in Portland and was impressed with the non-mainstream music the station presented.
 When asked later for the reason why, Plant replied that it wasn't that he didn't like the song, but he'd heard it before.

 "Stairway to Heaven" was selected by the Library of Congress for preservation in the National Recording Registry in 2023, based on its "cultural, historical or aesthetic importance in the nation's recorded sound heritage."
+That same year, Loudwire reported that the song's lyrics were among the most-searched in the rock genre from January 2019 through July 2023, according to an independent study of data pulled from Google Trends.

 The carillon in the tower of Fürth's historic town hall plays "Stairway to Heaven" daily at 12:04 pm.

+Many beginner guitarists attempt to learn the song.
+The taboo of playing the song in music shops has been observed in popular media such as Wayne's World.
+Writing for WRKR, Joe Davita called it one of the "10 Worst Guitar Center Songs" and said: "When first learning to play guitar, this song feels like a pipedream, but once you've mastered it, it's like Jimmy Page just handed you a rolled up rock 'n' roll diploma.
+Trust us, not even your parents want to hear you play it, much less any Guitar Center employee."